 A white tee is called a classic for a reason, but if it’s too fitted it can get sweat stains pretty quickly or get stretched out.
-The Sylvie Relaxed Tee has an oversized fit to keep that from happening, while still pairing perfectly tucked into a skirt or worn loose with jeans.
+The Crew Tee has an oversized fit to keep that from happening, while still pairing perfectly tucked into a skirt or worn loose with jeans.

 Dresses and Jumpsuits: